-An air and oversnow reconnaissance survey of Breid Bay and ice shelf area during Belare 2005 was carried out to assess the local situation.
+BELARE 2004 focussed on the building site selection.
+To establish the logistic chain the BELARE 2005 expedition aimed for the survey of the ship unloading site and over-land transport route from the coast to the building site.
+An air and oversnow reconnaissance survey of Breid Bay and ice shelf area during this expedition was carried out to assess the local situation.
 Breid Bay was used as a ship loading/unloading area during the Belgian (1958-1960) and Belgian-Dutch (1964-1966) expeditions to Base Roi Baudouin and during the Japanese Antarctic Research (JARE) expeditions to the now abandoned Asuka station (1986-1991).